thezaza101/sc_ANN/README.md

 * Set "ui" as the startup project

 ### Loading data & Running the project
-if you press the 'Run All' button, it should have the same effect as the 'Iris' button on from the tute files.
+if you press the 'Iris' button under "Preconfigured ANNs", it should have the same effect as the 'Iris' button on from the tute files.

 Note that some of the datasets provided in class may not load into this program without pre-processing as:
 * They are separated by tabs or multiple spaces instead of a single delimiter.